Ford Truck Model Lineup & Overview

 Key Features

-The F-150 Lightning isn’t the only electric pickup on the market, but it is absolutely the only electric pickup on the market with the capability that conventional pickup buyers have come to expect.
-It’s the only truck in the Ford lineup that comes with 4WD as standard, and it produces more horsepower than all but the 700-horsepower F-150 Raptor, although it will beat the Rator’s 0-60 time.
-Lightning models equipped with the Extended Range battery can go an estimated 320 miles on one charge, and the towing capacity of 10,000 pounds is plenty for most pickup owners.
-The Lightning is impressive for being both an impressive technological feat, something no other automaker has achieved so far, but still works like an F-150, something buyers have loved for decades.
+The Ford F-150 Lightning isn’t the only electric pickup on the market, but it is absolutely the only electric pickup on the market with the capability that conventional pickup buyers have come to expect.
+It’s the only truck in the Ford lineup that comes with 4WD as standard and it produces more horsepower than all but the 700-horsepower F-150 Raptor, although it will beat the 0-60 time of the F-150 Raptor.
+F-150 Lightning models equipped with the Extended Range battery can go an estimated 320 miles on one charge and the towing capacity of 10,000 pounds is plenty for most pickup owners.
+The F-150 Lightning is impressive for being an impressive technological feat, something no other automaker has achieved so far.
+This full-size pickup still works as hard as an F-150, another aspect that buyers have loved for decades.

 Super Duty